-Cooperative video surveillance research has been developed to drastically reduce human supervision [17-19].
-This is implemented by allowing cooperative cameras to share real-time information among them in order to capture events and to guarantee global coverage of the area of interest [1-3].
+Cooperative video surveillance system research has been developed to drastically reduce human supervision [17-19].
+This framework usually allows cooperative cameras to share real-time information between them in order to capture events and to guarantee global coverage of the area of interest [1-3].
 When observing a crowded scenario, the state of the scene evolves dynamically and the camera network should be able to reconfigure and cover events as they happen.
-Due to their nature, events generated by moving pedestrians are unique and often can not be reproduced, thus making it difficult to test and evaluate different camera network configurations and policies.
+Due to their nature, events generated by moving pedestrians are unique and often can not be reproduced, thus making it difficult to test and evaluate different camera networks configuration and policies.